hmailserver/hmailserver/README.md

 ----------------
 1. Download OpenSSL 1.1.1* from http://www.openssl.org/source/ and put it into %hMailServerLibs%\<OpenSSL-Version>.
    You should now have a folder named %hMailServerLibs%\<OpenSSL-version>, for example C:\Dev\hMailLibs\openssl-1.1.1s
-2. Start a VS2013 x64 Native Tools Command Prompt
+2. Start a x86 Native Tools Command Prompt for VS2019.
 3. Change dir to %hMailServerLibs%\<OpenSSL-version>.
 3. Run the following commands: